TI-Toolkit/tokens-wiki/tokens/normalpdf(.md

 # `normalpdf(`

 ## Description
-Computes the probability density function for the normal distribution at a specified `x` value for the specified m and s.
+Computes the probability density function for the normal distribution at a specified `x` value for the specified μ and σ.

 <b>Availability</b>: Token available everywhere.

 ## Syntax
-`normalpdf(x[,m,s])`
+`normalpdf(x[,μ,σ])`

 ## Arguments
 <table>